MohamedFawzy/tensorflow-getting-started/README.md

 #### 4- Introduction to Neural network

--  Image classification for mnist dataset using linear regression and neural network .
+-  Image classification for mnist dataset using linear regression and neural network  using single layer perception.